-The psychologist William James taught that normal Human beings hide death away: he wrote this 100 years ago.
-Later David Clark in "The Sociology of Death" (1993) devotes a chapter to the way that we in the West, have secluded all things bloody from common sight.
-We clinicalize death, so that only trained professionals have anything to do with the practical side of blood, slaughter, bodies, funerals and burials.
+Over a hundred years ago the psychologist William James taught that normal Human beings hide death away.
+Later David Clark in "Sociology of Death, the" (1993)7 devotes a chapter to the way that we in the West, have secluded all things bloody from common sight.
+We clinicalize death, so that only trained professionals have anything to do with the practical side of blood, slaughter, bodies, funerals and burials8,9.
 This denial of reality extends far and wide amongst the masses.
 Dead bodies do not litter the floor of battlefields in films and in computer games corpses fade away majestically and discretely.
+We are so far removed from the natural cycle of life that some parents even worry about how to explain to their children about where beefburgers and sausages come from.
 Even one's own future death hardly features in public angst, except where the subconscious, desperate, finds expression in dreams.

 “We divert our attention from disease and death as much as we can; and the slaughter-houses and indecencies without end on which our life is founded are huddled out of sight and never mentioned, so that the world we recognize officially in literature and in society is a poetic fiction far handsomer and cleaner and better than the world that really is.”

-“Many people believe that one of the greatest appeals of religion is that it provides reassurance against the spectre of death5,6.
+“Many people believe that one of the greatest appeals of religion is that it provides reassurance against the spectre of death10,11.
 The very thought of the permanent cessation of our consciousness can be terrifying, confusing and difficult to accept.
 Any theory that posits our ultimate survival can have a lot of appeal.
-This isn't a new revelation; Roman philosopher Lucretius (99-55BCE) famously said "fear was the first thing on Earth to make gods"7 and the 19th century anthropologist Bronishaw Malinowski argued that religion gives us a sense of power over death8.
-At the turn of the century William James, devoted to the study of comparative religion and psychology, says that "the ancient saying that the first maker of the Gods was fear receives voluminous corroboration from every age of religious history"9.
-Later the astute Albert Einstein wrote "with primitive man it is above all fear that evokes religious notions - fear of... death"10.
-Biologist E. O. Wilson studies the neurobiological basis of human behaviour, and states that the "foremost" religious drive is the one that "hunger[s] for a permanent existence"7.
+This isn't a new revelation; Roman philosopher Lucretius (99-55BCE) famously said "fear was the first thing on Earth to make gods"12 and the 19th century anthropologist Bronishaw Malinowski argued that religion gives us a sense of power over death13.
+At the turn of the century William James, devoted to the study of comparative religion and psychology, says that "the ancient saying that the first maker of the Gods was fear receives voluminous corroboration from every age of religious history"14.
+Later the astute Albert Einstein wrote "with primitive man it is above all fear that evokes religious notions - fear of... death"15.
+Biologist E. O. Wilson studies the neurobiological basis of human behaviour, and states that the "foremost" religious drive is the one that "hunger[s] for a permanent existence"12.
 Aside from theory, modern sociological and psychological research has supported this position.
 A review of studies by Soenke et al. (2013) found that "one variable showing particular importance in protecting individuals from anxiety about death is the belief in an afterlife" which was bolstered by "active commitment and practice" of their religion.
 The stronger the belief, the less the anxiety about death.”

 Our concept of a soul surviving death has had a gradual and uncertain history.
 Whilst the general idea of our consciousness being a "thing" in its own right is prehistorical, the specific explanations that people give for this feeling have differed greatly.